-The Business Integrity Commission (BIC) is both a law enforcement and regulatory agency charged with oversight of the private carting industry, the businesses operating in the City's public wholesale markets, and the currently inactive shipboard gambling industry.
+The Business Integrity Commission (BIC) is both a regulatory and law enforcement agency charged with oversight of the private carting industry operating in New York City, the businesses operating in the City's public wholesale markets, and the shipboard gambling industry (although currently inactive).
 The mission of BIC is to eliminate organized crime and other forms of corruption and criminality from the industries it regulates.
-BIC's goals are numerous: to ensure that the regulated businesses are able to compete fairly; that the marketplaces remain free from violence, fraud, rackets, and threats; that customers receive fair treatment; and that the businesses which are allowed to operate in these industries always conduct their affairs with honesty and integrity.
+BIC's goals are numerous: to ensure that the regulated businesses are able to compete fairly; that the marketplaces remain free from violence, fraud, rackets, and threats; that customers receive fair treatment; and that the businesses approved to operate in these industries are conducting their affairs with honesty and integrity.

-BIC issues licenses and registrations to applicants who meet the standards of integrity, honesty and good character pursuant to vigorous background investigations.
-Through regulation of these businesses and conducting criminal investigations, BIC carries out its mandate to eliminate organized crime and other forms of corruption and criminality from the industries it regulates.
+BIC issues licenses and registrations to applicants who meet the standards of good character, honesty, and integrity.
+Through regulation of these businesses by vigorous background checks, auditing, and criminal investigations, BIC carries out its mandate to eliminate organized crime and other forms of corruption and criminality from the industries it regulates.